Matoo125/M4CMS/docs/Framework/model.md

-# app/core/Model.php
+# Model

+`m4\m4mvc\core\Model`

-[Abstract model class](https://github.com/Matoo125/M4CMS/blob/master/app/core/Model.php) is intended to be extended by all the other models (which should be stored in `app/models` folder).
+[Abstract model class](https://github.com/Matoo125/M4CMS/blob/master/app/core/Model.php) is intended to be extended by all the other models.

 ### Parameters